 There are several different sources of air pollution:

-- Many industrial processes release air pollutants as well as burning wood, coal, gas, diesel or other materials for heating commercial or public buildings like schools and hospitals.
+- Many industrial processes release air pollutants as well as from heating commercial or public buildings like schools and hospitals.

-- Natural sources include wind-blown dust, pollen, sea salt, volcanic ash and bio-aerosols.
+- Natural sources include wind-blown dust, pollen, sea salt, volcanic and geothermal activity, and ash from wildfires.

 Children, elderly people and those with respiratory diseases are more vulnerable to air pollution and areas of high deprivation have greater excess mortality from air pollution.
 The infographic below shows the health impacts of air pollutants ranging from coughing and throat irritation to respiratory and cardiovascular disease and cellular and genetic damage.

 Contact your local office for further information: